ibm-cloud-docs/containers/cs_istio.md

 If you need to use the latest version of Istio or customize your Istio installation, you can install the open source version of Istio by following the steps in the [Quick Start with {{site.data.keyword.cloud_notm}} tutorial ![External link icon](../icons/launch-glyph.svg "External link icon")](https://istio.io/docs/setup/platform-setup/ibm/).
 {: tip}

-### Limitations
-{: #istio_limitations}

-Before you install the managed Istio add-on, review the following limitations.
-{: shortdesc}

-* You cannot enable the managed Istio add-on in your cluster if you installed the [container image security enforcer admission controller](/docs/services/Registry?topic=registry-security_enforce#security_enforce) in your cluster.
-* When you enable the managed Istio add-on, you cannot use `IstioControlPlane` resources to customize the Istio control plane installation.
-Only the `IstioControlPlane` resources that are managed by IBM are supported.
-* You cannot modify the `istio` configuration map in the `istio-system` namespace.
-This configuration map determines the Istio control plane settings after the managed add-on is installed.

 <br />